-Samples remaining after the classification testing will be stored for a period of three months following the issuance of report (i.e., until August 2021).
+Samples remaining after the classification testing will be stored for a period of three months following the issuance of report (i.e., until August 2022).
 After this time, they will be discarded unless prior arrangements have been made for longer storage.

 The location of each test pit was established in the field in conjunction with a preliminary site plan provided by the Client.
-Ground surface elevations at each test pit locations were surveyed and referenced to a temporary benchmark at the northwest corner of the entrance slab of the main storage building at Zimmerman's Nursery.
-The temporary benchmark was assigned an assumed elevation of 100.00 m and is shown in Drawing 1.
+Ground surface elevations at each test pit locations were surveyed and referenced to a temporary benchmark.
+The temporary benchmark was a manhole across the street from the site and assigned an assumed elevation of 100.00 m and is shown in Drawing 1.